2015–2016 protests in Moldova: Background

 In Moldova, one of Europe's poorest countries, nearly 17% of the population live below the poverty line.
 Moreover, with an average wage of about $129 per month, Moldova reportedly has the lowest standard of living in Europe.

 In 2014, $1 billion vanished from three of Moldova's leading banks.
 In two days loans worth $1 billion were transferred in to United Kingdom and Hong Kong-registered companies whose ultimate owners are unknown.
 Banks are administered by the National Bank of Moldova, so this loss was covered from state reserves.
 This protected depositors but created a hole in Moldovan public finances equivalent to an eighth of the country's GDP.
 Protesters claim this damaged their living standards.

 The issue highlighted the problem of corruption in Moldova and although the government has promised an investigation, protest leaders have called for a campaign of civil disobedience, a general strike and a refusal to pay utility bills in order to force the resignation of the government.
 Likewise, as a response to the $1 billion disappearance the grass-roots citizens' movement Dignity and Truth (Dreptate și Adevăr) was established in February 2015.
 This organization is led by lawyers, journalists and other well-known figures in Moldova.

-Unification with Romania is seen as a solution to Moldova's economic, political and social crisis, but also in the context of the tensions in neighbouring Ukraine.
+Advocates of unification with Romania see this step as a solution to Moldova's economic, political and social crisis, but also in the context of the tensions in neighbouring Ukraine.
 Polls up to May 2015 showed 10 to 20 percent of Moldovans supported unification.